Let’s clear something up right away — I’m Australian, not American.

 Mike was working at their Philadelphia headquarters then, and I left my job as a teacher to move to Denmark.

-We love living in Copenhagen, and it’s a great city for Americans.
+We love living in Copenhagen, and it’s one of the best destinations in Europe for American expats.
 It’s easy to live here because Danes are fluent in English, and the government provides Danish lessons for free.
-We took a few months for them to learn basic phrases, but the best part was meeting other expats
+We took a few months for them to learn basic phrases, but the best part was meeting other expats.

 Besides the ease of language, daily life is simple to navigate with superior public transportation and a social safety net that we could never have imagined in America.
 As soon as our paperwork was filed, we had healthcare cards and a doctor.